rajat19g/rajat19g.github.io/README.md

 **Data Scientist @ Voltaware (_June 2018 - August 2019_)**
 - Built ML models to track consumer energy use down to the appliance level

+**Full Stack Developer @ Infosys (_Feb 2014 - August 2017_)**
+- Worked on projects including development of microservices using Spring Boot and Frontend using AngularJs across Retail domain

 ## Projects
 ### Top K Resumes
 - Resume Parser -> Developed using LlamaIndex with finetuned LLama 13b quantized model
 - Matcher -> Working on finetuning the final pipeline

 ### Auto Fact Checking
-- Website Credibility -> A Hierarchial pipeline of multiple models to classify website trustworthiness based on its content,inlinks and outlinks,infrastructure and authors
+- Website Credibility -> A Hierarchial pipeline of multiple models to classify website trustworthiness based on the content,inlinks and outlinks,infrastructure and authors reliability
-- Toxic Content Classification - A transformer based solution to identify harmful content.
+- Toxic Content Classification -> A Roberta based solution to identify harmful content.
--
+- Claim Extraction and Evidence Retrieval with Elastic Search indexing and Query Building
+- Topic Modeling -> Built hierarchical clustering pipeline for social media content using GSDMM
+- Inauthentic Coordinated Behaviour -> Detected communities of inauthentic accounts spreading propaganda on social media platforms
+- Containerized and Maintained the batch and near real-time inference applications